Get News & Updates Directly To Your Inbox

-High blood pressure can be deadly.
-Many times, people don’t know they have it.
+High blood pressure (HBP) can be deadly.
+And many people don’t know they have it.
 That’s why it’s called "the silent killer."
 The only way to know if you’re at risk is to have it checked often.

 Blood pressure is the force of blood against your artery walls as it circulates through your body.
-Blood pressure often rises and falls throughout the day, but it can cause health problems if it stays high for a long time.
+Blood pressure often rises and falls throughout the day, but it can cause health problems if it stays high.

-Anyone, including children, can get it.
+Anyone, including children, can have it.
 Some things that are beyond your control can raise your risk for high blood pressure.
 These include your age, sex, and race or ethnicity.
-But you can work to cut your risk factors with lifestyle changes.
-That includes keeping a healthy weight and being physically active.
-Talk with your doctor about the best ways to reduce your risk for high blood pressure.
+But you can lower your risk with lifestyle changes.
+That includes keeping a healthy weight, being physically active, not smoking and eating a healthy diet.
+Talk with your doctor about what you can do to lower your risk for high blood pressure.

 High blood pressure usually has no warning signs or symptoms, so many people don’t realize they have it.
-That’s why it’s vital to visit your doctor and have your blood pressure checked regularly.
+That’s why it’s vital to have your blood pressure checked regularly.

-Having your blood pressure checked is the only way to find out if you have high blood pressure.
+Checking your blood pressure is the only way to find out if you have high blood pressure.

 Blood pressure readings measure two things.
 One is the force that pushes on the walls of your blood vessels as they carry blood and oxygen to your organs.
 That is called systolic pressure.
 It’s the top number.